 Audio Engineering Package

 This 42-hour package is perfect for someone new to audio engineering and music production.
 From the ground up, learn the fundamental principles of signal flow, basic microphone design, and mixing techniques in a Pro Tools environment.
+Contact us at 858.592.0556 for questions about our classes.

 Audio Recording Techniques (12 hours)